Nystatin and Triamcinolone

 If irritation or hypersensitivity develops with the combination Nystatin and Triamcinolone acetonide, treatment should be discontinued and appropriate therapy instituted.

-Information for the Patient: Patients using this medicine should receive the following information and instructions.
+Patients using this medicine should receive the following information and instructions.

-- This medication is to be used as directed by the physician.
+1. This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes.

-- Patients should be advised not to use this medication for any disorder other than for which it was prescribed.
+2. Patients should be advised not to use this medication for any disorder other than for which it was prescribed.

-- The treated skin area should not be bandaged or otherwise covered or wrapped as to be occluded (see DOSAGE AND ADMINISTRATION).
+3. The treated skin area should not be bandaged or otherwise covered or wrapped as to be occluded (see DOSAGE AND ADMINISTRATION).

-- Patients should report any signs of local adverse reactions.
+4. Patients should report any signs of local adverse reactions.

-- When using this medication in the inguinal area, patients should be advised to apply cream sparingly and to wear loose fitting clothing.
+5. When using this medication in the inguinal area, patients should be advised to apply cream sparingly and to wear loose fitting clothing.

-- Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic pants on a child being treated in the diaper area, as these garments may constitute occlusive dressings.
+6. Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic pants on a child being treated in the diaper area, as these garments may constitute occlusive dressings.

-- Patients should be advised on preventative measures to avoid reinfection.
+7. Patients should be advised on preventative measures to avoid reinfection.

-Carcinogenesis, Mutagenesis, and Impairment of Fertility: Long term animal studies have not been performed to evaluate the carcinogenic or mutagenic potential or possible impairment of fertility in males or females.
+Long-term animal studies have not been performed to evaluate the carcinogenic or mutagenic potential or possible impairment of fertility in males or females.

+There are no teratogenic studies with combined Nystatin and Triamcinolone acetonide.
 Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
 The more potent corticosteroids have been shown to be teratogenic after dermal application in laboratory animals.
 Therefore, any topical corticosteroid preparation should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Topical preparations containing corticosteroids should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.